-Places are allocated for one year only, for the standard academic year from September–June/August (depending on the course length).
+Places are allocated for the standard academic year from September–June.

 While the needs of international students are recognised, the University aims to have a mixed community in its halls of residence and operates the policy in order to maintain a mix of UK and international students.